 Note-2: The STI intermediate certificates that are hosted by the STI-SCA and the STI-CA in Figure 6.1 contain a CRL Distribution Points extension that references the CRL hosted by the STI-PA, as specified in ATIS-1000080.
 The verification procedures associated with the STI-PA hosted CRL are specified in ATIS-1000074.

+Verifying the Base PASSporT

+A verification service shall verify a base PASSporT defined in RFC 8225 [Ref 10] that is signed with delegate certificate credentials as specified in RFC 8224 [Ref 9].
+In addition, the verification service shall perform the following steps:

+Verify that the value of the "orig", "dest", and "iat" claims of the base PASSporT are as specified in ATIS-1000074 [Ref 1] and ATIS-1000085 [Ref 4].

+Verify that the claims and claim values contained in the PASSporT comply with the claim constraints specified by the enhancedJWTClaimConstraints extension contained in the delegate end entity certificate.

 Figure 6.2 – Verifying "orig" TN is in-scope for PASSporTs signed with delegate certificate credentials